mercuryconsortium/marcy/source/index.rst

 System Overview
 ===============
-Marcy has 26 compute nodes grouped into the following queues based on the hardware configuration.
+Marcy has 26 compute nodes grouped into queues based on their hardware configuration.
+Users connect to Marcy by logging into the login node via `SSH <https://www.ssh.com>`_.
+Jobs are submitted from the login node via `PBS <https://www.openpbs.org>`_ to the compute nodes.
+The cluster's file system is located on the storage node in a large RAID array of hard disks.

 Login Node
 ----------